modmore/docs/en/01_Agenda/v1/07_FAQ.md

 You have two possibilitiesto change that:

-- [Set up a cron job](05_Cronjob) to refresh recurring events for up to 100 repeats in the future from the current date.
+- [Set up a cron job](05_Cronjob) to refresh repeating events for up to 100 repeats in the future from the current date.
 - Increase the `agenda.repeating_max_occurance` [system setting](02_Custom_Manager_Page/07_Settings) to a larger value.

 ## Can events, categories, calendars or locations be connected to a resource?